rancher/docs/content/rancher/v2.x/en/cluster-provisioning/_index.md

 ## What's a Kubernetes Cluster?

-In the IT world, a cluster is a group of computing resources that work as a team to accomplish a goal.
+A cluster is a group of computers that work together as a single system.

 A _Kubernetes Cluster_ is a cluster that uses the [Kubernetes container-orchestration system](https://kubernetes.io/) to deploy, maintain, and scale Docker containers, allowing your organization to automate application operations.